fauna/fauna-go/README.md

 }
 ```

-In query results, the driver represents stream tokens as `fauna.Stream`
+In query results, the driver represents event sources as `fauna.Stream`
 values.

 To start a stream from a query result, call `Subscribe()` on a